Most businesses can reclaim VAT on the goods and services they purchase – but does the same apply to dentists?

 Exempt and taxable dental services

-Health services provided by registered professionals including dentists, dental hygienists, dental therapists, dental nurses and dental technicians are exempt from VAT.
+Dental care services provided by registered professionals including dentists, dental hygienists, dental therapists, dental nurses and dental technicians are exempt from VAT.

 To be exempt, the services you provide must be within the profession in which you’re registered to practice, and their primary purpose must be to protect, maintain or restore the health of the person receiving the service.
+Treatments provided solely for aesthetic reasons, such as cosmetic treatments, do not qualify for VAT exemption.

 Under those rules, most dental supplies are likely to be exempt, including care and treatment, drugs or appliances provided as part of that treatment, and dental prostheses such as dentures, artificial teeth, and so on.